jchen64581/Leetcode_MySQL_Practices/README.md

-# MySQL questions from leetcode
+# MySQL practices from leetcode